-Instrumental polarization is easily determined through observations of a bright calibrator source.
-In nearly all cases, the phase calibrator chosen will double as a polarization calibrator.
-The minimum condition which will enable accurate polarization calibration is four observations of a bright source spanning at least 90 degrees in parallactic angle.
-The accuracy of polarization calibration is better than 0.5%.
+For each observation requiring polarization information, the instrumental polarization should be determined through observations of a bright calibrator source spread over a range in parallactic angle.
+In nearly all cases, the phase calibrator chosen can double as a polarization calibrator.
+The minimum condition that will enable accurate polarization calibration is four observations of a bright source spanning at least 90 degrees in parallactic angle.
+The accuracy of polarization calibration is generally better than 0.5%.
 The instrumental polarization is not constant across the beam, so that errors in the source polarization exceeding 1% can be expected when imaging at angles exceeding 10% of the primary beam width.
 At least one observation of 3C286 or 3C138 is required to fix the absolute position angle of polarized emission.

-Ionospheric Faraday rotation is always present at 20 and 90cm.
-The amount of rotation can exceed 40 degrees at 20cm at solar maximum, and remains notable even through solar minimum.
+Ionospheric Faraday rotation is always present at 20 and 90 cm.
+The amount of rotation can exceed 40 degrees at 20 cm at solar maximum, and remains notable even through solar minimum.
 Approximate correction schemes are available within the AIPS task FARAD.
 This task reads TEC (Total Electron Content) data and computes the appropriate correction.
 The appropriate data, as complete as possible are automatically available with each AIPS release.
-More recent values can be obtained through the AIPSSERV facility which is introduced and explained in the 150CT89 AIPS newsletter.
-At 90cm, the situation is more difficult.
+More recent values can be obtained through the AIPSSERV facility which was introduced and explained in the 15OCT89 AIPS newsletter.
+At λ 90 cm, the situation is more difficult.
 Ionospheric effects are too large to be accurately corrected, and there are no polarized sources which allow fixing the true position angle.
 The best progress to date has been with objects in which strong, compact polarized emission is found.
 Each scan can then be corrected to remove the ionospheric rotation, allowing an accurate measure of the polarized flux.
 However, the problem of fixing the true position angle remains.

-Circular polarization measurements are limited by the beam squint -- the RCP and LCP primary beams are separated by 6 percent of the beamwidth.
+Circular polarization measurements are limited by the beam squint - the RCP and LCP primary beams are separated by 6 percent of the beamwidth.
 Since circular polarization is determined from the difference between RCP and LCP signals, there results a large and fundamental error in all measurements of circular polarization.
-This effect can be calibrated out only on-axis, or can be ignored only if the degree of circular polarization exceeds 10%.
+This effect can be calibrated out only on-axis, or can be ignored only if the degree of circular polarization exceeds 10% for an on-axis source.